sandeepkunduri/terraform_training/lab08-meta-arguments.md

 }
 ```

-The syntax `aws_instance.web[*]` refers to all of the instances, so this will output a list of all of the public IPs and public DNS records.
+The syntax `aws_instance.web.*` refers to all of the instances, so this will output a list of all of the public IPs and public DNS records.

 ### Step 8.2.2